 The right AthenaHQ alternative depends on what matters more: intelligence or execution.

 You need content execution, not just analysis.
 AthenaHQ tells you where citation opportunities exist.
 The Loudmink AEO platform creates the content, publishes it across blog, Reddit, and YouTube, and verifies the result.
 If you are paying for AthenaHQ's insights but still need to hire writers and manage publication yourself, Loudmink replaces both the monitoring platform and the content production workflow.
+Not sure where you stand today?
+Run a free AI visibility scan to see how AI search engines describe your brand before you switch platforms.

 You need enterprise-grade analytics with different intelligence.
 Profound Enterprise ($2,000-5,000+/mo) offers query fanout analysis, the only platform feature that surfaces the hidden sub-queries AI search engines generate.
-AthenaHQ Enterprise offers ACE citation prediction.
+AthenaHQ offers ACE citation prediction.
 These are complementary, not competing, intelligence capabilities.
 The choice depends on whether you need to predict where citations can be won (ACE) or understand how AI search engines decompose queries (fanout).

 Frequently Asked Questions